 We do not have the facilities to perform X-ray or MRI scans at BOP.
 We are able to refer patients for these if they are needed privately, or alternatively we can refer you to your GP for any further investigations.
 X-rays are often of limited use in the diagnosis of back pain, but if we feel you need one, we will of course refer you.

-Osteopaths see clients with a range of conditions from back pain to knee, hip, shoulder, elbow, wrist, ankle and toe pain to headaches and migraine.
-At the practice we have 12 therapists offering a variety of massage treatments, acupuncture, chiropody, sports therapy, hypnotherapy, nutritional assessments, applied kinesiology and stress management.
+Osteopaths see clients with a range of conditions from back pain to knee, hip and shoulder pain to headaches and migraine.
+At the practice we have 15 therapists offering a variety of massage treatments, acupuncture, chiropody, sports therapy, hypnotherapy, nutritional assessments, applied kinesiology and stress management.

 Pain is often just the final sign that the body is not working well.
 You may be shocked to know that you can lose 75% of your spines’ function without any pain at all.
 Our osteopaths will assess your function, look to see what the cause of your pain may be and what may be maintaining the symptoms you are experiencing.
-You do not have to be in pain to have treatment and most back problems, when left untreated recur, so it is best to be assessed by an osteopath.
+You do not have to be in pain to have treatment.

 It is generally a good idea to seek advice as soon as possible to settle the acute inflammatory stage, which often lasts 2-4 days.
 During this time the use of ice packs and gentle movement may be better than treatment if you are in too much pain to be able to get to us and to be examined.
 If you are unsure, please call reception and ask to speak to one of the osteopaths who will advise you on the best course of action.
-When you are fit enough to attend, gentle massage, articulation and electrotherapy will often ease your symptoms, before any further treatment commences.
+When you are fit enough to attend, gentle massage, articulation and electrotherapy may ease your symptoms, before any further treatment commences.

 You do not need a referral from a GP to attend BOP, although some health insurers may require you too if you wish to reclaim costs.